EntelectChallenge/2017-Battleships/README.md

 	* Bots processes might be run with elevated processor priority.
 (For this reason the game has to be run with administrator privileges)
 	* Calibrations will be done at the start of a game to determine additional processor time.
 So if the calibration bot takes 200ms to read the files and make a move decision then your bot will be allowed an additional 200ms to complete.
 	* Malfunctioning bots or bots that exceed their time limit will send back a do nothing command.
-	* Bot players that post more than 20 do nothing commands in a row will be assumed broken and will be automatically be killed.
+	* Bot players that post more than 20 do nothing commands in a row will be assumed broken and will automatically be killed.
 	* Players must ensure that the bot process exits gracefully within the allotted time (Rule 5-B).
 	* All bot logic processing must be done within the source code submitted for your bot.
 You may not use network calls such as web services to aid in your bots decision making.
 No child processes will be allowed and should it be discovered you will be disqualified.
 	* The Nickname used on the `bot meta` file is used in the `map.txt` file, for this reason you will only be allowed alphanumeric characters as your nick name, and no special characters such as `Carriage Return`, `Line Feed` and `New Line` will not be allowed.